 Sunday to Sunday | 88 Orchard St

-This bright café on the busy corner of Broome and Orchard St’s opens for dinner and drinks too, but Sunday’s has a particularly warm hum at brunchtime and is just intimate enough without being too tight (you don’t always need to hear every detail of the convo at your neighbouring table!).
-The menu offers some interesting takes on traditional brunch fare, plus toasties and pasta dishes – it’s not mind bending but very solid and comfortable fare.
-The languid pace here encourages you to perhaps order a cocktail with your brunch – well it’s surely after midday somewhere in the world!
+This bright café on the busy corner of Broome and Orchard St’s opens for dinner and drinks too, but it has a particularly warm hum at brunchtime.
+The menu offers traditional brunch fare – it’s not mind bending but very solid and comfortable. with options including French toast, breakfast sandwiches or a big breaky plate.
+The languid pace here encourages you to perhaps order a cocktail with your brunch (especially encouraged on weekends) – well it’s surely after midday somewhere in the world!
 Sunday to Sunday

 Good Thanks Cafe | 131a Orchard St

 An easy-going, homely café that dishes up very good brunch fare without too much fuss.
 The menu features interesting options with Middle Eastern and Asian flavours in many of the dishes, and it’s broken up into small, medium and large sections so you know how much food to expect.
-They offer healthy (and not so healthy) juices, breakfast sandwiches, savoury treats like sardines on toast, or just simple poached eggs if that’s all you need.
+They offer healthy juices, breakfast sandwiches, salads, ample vegetarian options or just simple poached eggs if that’s all you need.
 Good Thanks Cafe

 Dimes | 49 Canal St